Ammonia: Precursor to inorganic nitrogenous compounds

 Cisplatin ([Pt(NH3)2Cl2) is a widely used anticancer drug.

 Ammonia is a ligand forming metal ammine complexes.
 For historical reasons, ammonia is named ammine in the nomenclature of coordination compounds.
 One notable ammine complex is cisplatin (Pt(NH3)2Cl2, a widely used anticancer drug.
 Ammine complexes of chromium(III) formed the basis of Alfred Werner's revolutionary theory on the structure of coordination compounds.
 Werner noted only two isomers (fac- and mer-) of the complex [CrCl3(NH3)3] could be formed, and concluded the ligands must be arranged around the metal ion at the vertices of an octahedron.

 Ammonia forms 1:1 adducts with a variety of Lewis acids such as I2, phenol, and Al(CH3)3.
 Ammonia is a hard base (HSAB theory) and its E & C parameters are E_{B} = 2.31 and C_{B} = 2.04.
 Its relative donor strength toward a series of acids, versus other Lewis bases, can be illustrated by C-B plots.

-Detection and determination

-Ammonia in solution

-Ammonia and ammonium salts can be readily detected, in very minute traces, by the addition of Nessler's solution, which gives a distinct yellow colouration in the presence of the slightest trace of ammonia or ammonium salts.
-The amount of ammonia in ammonium salts can be estimated quantitatively by distillation of the salts with sodium (NaOH) or potassium hydroxide (KOH), the ammonia evolved being absorbed in a known volume of standard sulfuric acid and the excess of acid then determined volumetrically; or the ammonia may be absorbed in hydrochloric acid and the ammonium chloride so formed precipitated as ammonium hexachloroplatinate, [NH4]2[PtCl6].

-Gaseous ammonia
+Reactions relevant to ammonia detection

 Sulfur sticks are burnt to detect small leaks in industrial ammonia refrigeration systems.
-Larger quantities can be detected by warming the salts with a caustic alkali or with quicklime, when the characteristic smell of ammonia will be at once apparent.
-Ammonia is an irritant and irritation increases with concentration; the permissible exposure limit is 25 ppm, and lethal above 500 ppm by volume.
-Higher concentrations are hardly detected by conventional detectors, the type of detector is chosen according to the sensitivity required (e.g. semiconductor, catalytic, electrochemical).
-Holographic sensors have been proposed for detecting concentrations up to 12.5% in volume.

 In a laboratorial setting, gaseous ammonia can be detected by using concentrated hydrochloric acid or gaseous hydrogen chloride.
-A dense white fume (which is ammonium chloride vapor) arises from the reaction between ammonia and HCl(g).
+A dense white fume (which is ammonium chloride vapour) arises from the reaction between ammonia and HCl.

-Ammoniacal nitrogen (NH_{3}–N)

-Ammoniacal nitrogen (NH_{3}–N) is a measure commonly used for testing the quantity of ammonium ions, derived naturally from ammonia, and returned to ammonia via organic processes, in water or waste liquids.
-It is a measure used mainly for quantifying values in waste treatment and water purification systems, as well as a measure of the health of natural and man-made water reserves.
-It is measured in units of mg/L (milligram per litre).